gibsonPhillips/EatWPI/README.md

-# CSML HW2
+# CSML HW3

-This is assignemtn 2 for CS Machine Learning
+This is assignment 3 for CS Machine Learning WPI